mishtimattu21/CNS-Lab-Assignment-9/README.md

 ---

-## Diagrams (Mermaid)
+## Diagrams

-The following Mermaid diagram sources are included in this repo.
-You can render them on [Mermaid Live](https://mermaid.live) or in any Markdown viewer that supports Mermaid (e.g. GitHub).
+The following flowcharts and sequence diagrams are included below.

 | Diagram | Description |
 |---------|-------------|